The effects of rounding errors in the nodes on barycentric interpolation: Improving the accuracy of the first formula in Salzer's case

 The errors in Step II for the implementations described in the previous subsection are much smaller than the Step III errors.
 As a result, the overall error is determined by Step III and the gain in accuracy in Step II due to the use of integer arithmetic was irrelevant.
 Therefore, our mixing of floating point and integer arithmetic is not competitive at this time.
 However, parallel usage of the hardware dedicated to floating point and integer arithmetic could change this.

-Finally, in extreme situations, the use of bins can also improve the accuracy of the second formula.
-In our experiments with $\wfc{f}{t} = \wfc{\cos}{10^5 t}$ and one million nodes, the maximum error with the usual second formula was of the order $10^{-12}$ and the error with the second formula with binned nodes was of the order $10^{-13}$.
+Finally, in extreme situations, bins can also improve the accuracy of the second formula.
+In our experiments with $\wfc{f}{x} = \wfc{\cos}{10^5 x}$ and $10^6$ nodes, the maximum error with the usual second formula was of the order $10^{-12}$ and the error with the second formula with nodes in bins was of the order $10^{-13}$.
+Moreover, the results in section 3 of \cite{MascCam} indicate that for some functions with large Lipschitz constants the backward error for the second formula could also be reduced by using bins.